An Introduction to Deep Learning

 Neural Networks

 Neural networks consist of interconnected layers of nodes or “neurons” that can process and transmit data.
 Each neuron applies a set of weights to the inputs, adds a bias, and passes the sum through an activation function.
+These features are what “tunes” the neural network.

-Think of it like this: Each neuron (or node) acts like a detective, using clues (weights) to make an educated guess about a case (input).
+Each neuron (or node) acts like a detective, using clues (weights) to make an educated guess about a case (input).
 The detective’s unique perspective (bias) influences the final guess.
 Whether the detective shares this guess with the police chief (the next neuron) depends on how sure they are (activation function).

 Supervised Learning